 - Effective diversification tool: Global Macro funds have a low correlation and can be an excellent diversification tool.
 It is an alternative investment strategy that protects the portfolio from direct market-related risks.

 While some global macro funds’ track record has been quite impressive, we must understand that not all macro trades have succeeded.
 Due to the complex strategies in global macro trading, investors perceive these investments as challenging to understand.
 Macro hedge funds aim to achieve high returns despite market fluctuations, but the techniques are not always reliable because of the market’s complexity.

 At times the actual event is a stark contrast to what the fund managers assess or predict.
 For instance, in 1994, many managers had projected the European interest rates would decline, and they had placed massive unhedged bets on it.
 However, what happened was shocking.
 The Federal Reserve hiked interest rates in the United States and pushed European interest rates higher.

 The onus of the global macro fund’s success lies in the fund managers’ expertise and talent.
-Notably, the global macro hedge fund industry is continuously evolving due to regulatory changes, shifting international markets, and other external factors.
-Hence, it is a massive challenge for the fund managers to fully appreciate all of the variables impacting a fund’s assets.
+Notably, the global macro hedge fund industry continuously evolves due to regulatory changes, shifting international markets, and other external factors.
+Hence, it is a massive challenge for fund managers to fully appreciate all of the variables impacting a fund’s assets.

 If the manager fails to do so, the entire effort could be rendered fruitless.
 The challenge behind successful global macro fund investing is selecting managers who can achieve sustainable alpha while handling portfolio risk management.